 Manage Note Taking with Evernote

 Evernote is a great free software tool that every academic should have in their arsenal.
 This is a solution that lets you capture all kinds of information in one place but also very helpfully lets you search that same information later on to find exactly what you need.

 Evernote can be integrated with Google Chrome and across all your normal devices, meaning that everything from your favourite websites, screenshots, photos, PDFs and other documents types, photos and normal text notes can all be stored and organised in the same place and all synced through the cloud.

-Nothing complicated needed here but something like the Microsoft Outlook Calendar or Apple’s Calendar app can be a very useful tool for keeping track of deadlines and important tasks.
-I’ve been using both for a number of years now and highly recommend both – which one you use may again depend on what others in your team are already using.
+Nothing complicated needed here, but something like the Microsoft Outlook Calendar or Apple’s Calendar app can be a very useful tool for keeping track of deadlines and important tasks.
+I’ve been using both for several years now and highly recommend both – which one you use may again depend on what others in your team are already using.
 The mistake I made in the early stages of using these calendar apps was scheduling in every single task, no matter how small, and assigning a specific time to work on it.
-This soon became overwhelming due to the shear number of daily tasks that were building up (and inevitably being rescheduled to the next day).
-My tip here is to only use your calendar to schedule in the top priority tasks that you want to complete in a day and of course also important deadlines, meetings etc. I’d suggest using Evernote to keep track of your normal to-do-list.
+This soon became overwhelming due to the sheer number of daily tasks that were building up (and inevitably being rescheduled to the next day).
+My tip here is to only use your calendar to schedule in the top priority tasks that you want to complete in a day and important deadlines, meetings etc. I’d suggest using Evernote to keep track of your normal to-do-list.